Are expensive summer camps worth it?

 Maybe.
 However, we’d probably choose a less expensive option combined with other exploratory activities like informational interviews, job shadowing, volunteering, part-time employment, and Guided Self Assessment.
 (Had to mention that one of course!)
 It’s always good to get a wider base of experiences to shape a student’s sense of whether to pursue a career field.

 To learn more about Guided Self Assessment, schedule a free, 30-minute family meeting.

 Do certain camp experiences look better on the college application?
 Will students have an edge getting into the college they visited at camp?

-Short answer…nope.
+Short answer…probably not.
 Yes, students can definitely list their camp experience on their college application and use their experiences in their essay.
 Colleges want to see students explored their career interests, but colleges are familiar with these camps and their price tags.
 Participating in these camps can be perceived as a negative because it conveys a situation of privilege/affluence, and many admissions counselors bristle at college application details like these.

 Bottom line: although these camps are held at a variety of college campuses, they won’t give a student a leg up on being accepted at that school.